 I'm Destinee and this is where I share my life, my work, and my heart.
-As a multi-passionate creative, you'll find a little bit of everything I love here: my photography, my writing, and my advocacy for mental health and social justice.
+As an activist and multi-passionate creative, you'll find a little bit of everything I love here.
 I may not be for everyone, but I hope that you'll feel welcomed, encouraged, and inspired from this online space.

 UPDATE 10/22/2020: Come follow the Instagram account I created featuring some of these Black-owned businesses in a more visual way.
 My hope is to follow all of them that are on Instagram, but it will just take some time to follow everyone.
 This account and this post are 100% volunteer, so it will take some time to keep things updated but I am committed to doing so.
 The list is now almost at 400 total businesses!
 Thank you for continuing to send me recommendations and helping me keep this post updated!

 UPDATE 6/23/2020: The community response from this list of Black owned businesses in Ohio has been incredible!
 This post has been featured in The Canton Repository and mentioned in USA Today!
 I’ve already added over 80 more businesses to this list, and now we are close to 350!
 I will continue to update this list daily, so please keep sending in your recommendations!
 I’ve already received messages from business owners on this list that it has positively impacted their business in some way, and that makes all the hours of work and research, worth it!
 Thank you for continuing to support these amazing businesses!